 Learn how to draw a great looking Spine with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Spine drawing.

 Whether you're taking an anatomy class or designing your own cartoon character, you may be wondering how to draw a spine.
 Charts such as the one in our illustration are often found in the offices of alternative medicine practitioners, including acupuncturists and herbalists.